 The one-day event also featured a playful Great Debate on whether quality went out the door under COVID-19 and a big focus on wellbeing, including via the GiantSteps21 playlist and sessions on meditation, cooking, music making and travel.

-Journalist Marie McInerney live-tweeted the event for the Croakey Conference News Story, and compiled the wrap below.
+Journalist Marie McInerney live-tweeted the event for the Croakey Conference News Service, and compiled the wrap below.